Group-5-Abdullah/Back-end/README.md

 - `gift_image` (string) - The URL of the gift's image.
 - `gift_price` (number) - The price of the gift.
 - `user_email` (string) - The email address of the user adding the gift.
+- `eventid`    (number) - The ID of the event that the gift data belongs to.

 ### Response
 Returns a JSON object containing an array of gift objects, with the following properties: